-Issue: The COVID-19 Pandemic exposed a number of gaps and inconsistencies in the healthcare delivery system which resulted in the inability for some individuals to access necessary medical services.
+Issue: The COVID-19 Pandemic exposed several gaps and inconsistencies in the healthcare delivery system which resulted in the inability of some individuals to access necessary medical services.

 Recommendation: Create and implement emergency/disaster management plans for these vulnerable communities.